FBerthelot/angular-images-resizer/README.md

 [![Coverage Status](https://img.shields.io/coveralls/FBerthelot/angular-images-resizer.svg)](https://coveralls.io/r/FBerthelot/angular-images-resizer)
 [![devDependency Status](https://david-dm.org/FBerthelot/angular-images-resizer/dev-status.svg)](https://david-dm.org/FBerthelot/angular-images-resizer#info=devDependencies)

 This is a simple angular service which resizes images client-side.
-With this component, you will liberate some resources on your server!
+With this component, you'll liberate some resources on your server!
 Let your client work for you, and save bandwidth.
-If you don't care about supporting every browsers then this component is for you.
+If you do not care about supporting every browsers then this component is for you.

 You can test this module on this site example: http://fberthelot.github.io/angular-images-resizer/